Coach Snoop is having a blast at the Olympics

 It’s the first time Team USA has had an honorary coach, a volunteer role that involves Snoop lending “his signature humor and heart to help motivate Team USA athletes,” according to the US Olympic & Paralympic Committee.

-For those who think this is an odd partnership, the rapper-turned-hype man is a longtime sports fan.
+The rapper-turned-hype man is a longtime sports fan, popping up in sometimes unexpected ways.
+Last July he became co-owner and investor in the Welsh football club, Swansea City.
 He was a torch-bearer at the 2024 Paris Games – and did so again at this year’s Winter Olympics.
 Much like in 2024, Snoop is reprising his role as a special correspondent for NBC, bringing his distinctive bold and flamboyant style and a genuine enthusiasm for whichever sport he happens to be commentating on – or throwing himself into, flailing limbs and all.

 “It’s going down in Cortina,” he told NBC while walking the festive streets ahead of the opening ceremony, in sunglasses.
 “We got the beautiful people, good food, high fashion.
 I mean, I’m having a blast.”